-WHAT TO DO HOW TO CHANGE IT OBSERVATION Play the game Deserve player involvement and responses: s the purpose being achieved? \rightarrow Too easy (high success) Players not challenged enough Both sides scoring often, with little effort Skills required easily performed Little interest or motivation ÷ CHANGE IT UP Increase challenge \rightarrow Add rules that increase difficulty Set challenges that make it more difficult to score Increase team sizes (perhaps one team only) Decrease area size (to make it more difficult for attackers) Are all players engaged?
-Are players coping with the kills required (physical, echnical, tactical)? s it safe?
-Are players enjoying he game? ightarrow Too difficult (low success) Little or no scoring Poor levels of possession Players not coping with skills/poor execution Little interest or motivation \rightarrow CHANGE IT DOWN Decrease challenge \rightarrow Simplify the rules to make games easier to play Change the equipment to help players with the skills Set challenges that make it easier to score Vary the size of the playing area Play more games with fewer players per team to increase the opportunity to perform skills Do all players inderstand the game? s the game working or does it appear to pe too hard, too easy or too one-sided?
-Too one-sided (one-sided success) One team dominating Some players not getting a go Little interest or motivation ÷ CHANGE IT Even up challenge \rightarrow Shuffle the team - swap players around to balance teams (consider using uneven teams) Introduce additional rules to increase the challenge for the dominant side only, e.g. a time limit to score, decreased target/goal size Introduce zoned areas to restrict dominant players Develop a game scenario (e.g. 30 seconds left in a quarter and 3 points behind)
+HOW TO CHANGE IT Too easy (high success) Set challenges that make it more difficult to score Play the game Players not challenged enough Both sides scoring often, with Observe player involvement Decrease area size (to make it more difficult for attackers) Increase challenge Skills required easily performed Is the purpose being achieved?
+Are all players engaged?
+Are players coping with the skills required (physical, technical, tactical)?
+Too difficult (low success) Change the equipment to help players with the skills Decrease challenge Play more games with fewer players per team to increase the opportunity to perform skills Shuffle the team - swap players around to balance teams (consider using uneven teams) Too one-sided Introduce additional rules to increase the challenge for the dominant side only, e.g. a time limit to score, decreased target/goal size Even up challenge Develop a game scenario (e.g. 30 seconds left in a quarter and 3 points behind) PLAY THE GAME AGAIN .
+OBSERVE RESPONSES .
+MAKE FURTHER VARIATIONS AS NECESSARY